Article updated March 2022.

-Allergies are an immune system disorder that results in an abnormal reaction to substances we encounter in everyday life, most of which are normally harmless.
-We are introduced to allergic substances, known as allergens, via a variety of sources.
+Allergies are an immune system disorder that results in an abnormal reaction to substances you encounter in everyday life, most of which are typically harmless.
+You are introduced to allergic substances, known as allergens, via various sources.
 They may be present in the air we breathe, in certain foods we eat, or in many compounds that can cause allergic skin reactions.

 As many as 60 million Americans suffer from some type of allergy, and allergies are, in fact, the sixth leading cause of chronic illness in the U.S. Allergic conditions are usually responsible for the majority of lost work and school time in America.
 Allergies are continually rising, most likely due to poor immune system health (gut related) and our propensity as a nation to eat poorly, avoid regular exercise, and other healthful lifestyle choices.

-The market is huge for drugs, both prescription and over-the-counter, that provide allergy relief.
+The market is enormous for prescription and over-the-counter drugs that provide allergy relief.
 Just think about how many ads you regularly see on television for allergy relief treatments.
-The drug companies love these allergy relief medicines because they are cheap to produce and lead to a high-profit margin, even though they usually just mask the symptoms.
-Many of these allergy relief treatments also create a dependency on the allergy relief drugs themselves.
-What more could the drug companies ask for other than a steady stream of customers addicted to their drugs, with no cure in sight.
+The drug companies love these allergy relief medicines because they are cheap to produce and lead to a high-profit margin, even though they usually just mask symptoms.
+Many of these allergy relief drugs also create a dependency on the drugs themselves.
+What more could the drug companies ask for other than a steady stream of customers addicted to their drugs, with no real help in sight?

 1) The Allergens

-There are many substances that people are allergic to.
+There are many substances to which people are allergic.
 These include:

 - Pollen: Wind-borne pollen is perhaps the most common allergen known to man.
 It is responsible for hay fever, or allergic rhinitis, as it is technically known.
-Ragweed pollen is responsible for about 75% of all pollen allergies, followed by various types of grass and tree pollen.
+Ragweed pollen is responsible for about 75% of all pollen allergies, followed by various grass and tree pollen types.
 Some pollen allergies affect people seasonally, but others are more chronic and occur year-round.
 This type is known as perennial allergic rhinitis.

 - Foods: Food allergies are also prevalent.
-Allergic reactions may occur immediately after eating a certain food, or they may exhibit a delayed reaction that is the result of exposure to a food repeatedly over time.
+Allergic reactions may occur immediately after eating a certain food, or they may exhibit a delayed response resulting from exposure to a food repeatedly over time.
 The most common immediate reaction foods include eggs, fish, shellfish, peanuts, and other nuts.
 The most common delayed reaction food allergens are milk, chocolate, wheat, citrus, and food colorings.